 Lets face it succulents are some of the easiest plants to grow.
 And they look pretty good too.
 They also grow almost anywhere, which makes them great for some creative and attractive upcycle projects.
-This is our Top 10 of quirky ways to repurpose your ‘stuff’ while growing lovely succulents!
+This is our list of quirky upcycled succulent planters.

-With some fast draining potting soil and a drill bit to provide some drainage you can plant a succulent in any old bit mug, teacup or jug that might otherwise find its way to the charity shop.
+With some fast draining potting soil and a drill bit to provide some drainage you can plant a succulent in any old mug, teacup or jug that might otherwise find its way to the charity shop.
 Suddenly that not so attractive mug looks super trendy.

-Boots &….Roller Skates!
+Boots &….Roller Skate Planters!

 Seriously though, old boots, shoes and similar often already have drainage (a hole in the bottom of your shoe?) and if they don’t they are a much easier material to poke a whole in than something hard or ceramic.
 A fabulous beginners project.

 With some chicken wire and patience succulents can be grown vertically and on pretty much anything.
 This home in Edinburgh, Scotland has a living lounge set up outside the front door with succulents growing out of a wingback chair, a vintage lampshade and teapot and of course the classic pair of boots!
 Imagine how fab this chair will look when the succulents have spread all over it!.

-4 Picture Frame
+Picture Frame Planters

 Similar to the idea above.
 This project is about hanging your succulents vertically, just like a picture.
 You will need chicken wire and a backing board to keep the potting soil in place and it is best to let your succulents establish horizontally before you attempt to hang this but it really doesn’t take that much more effort than planting in a raised bed and the effect is much more dramatic.
 We love this idea!